starfishmod/NLT-Helper/README.md

 This records the results that stored for the day to generate the ordering for the finals.

 #### results [class]
-See a filtered list of best laps and times for the day for a class. use this to set up the order for the finals.
+See a filtered list of best laps and times for the day for a class.
+Use this to set up the order for the finals.

 #### debug
 Toggle Debug - not really needed but helpful to see messages between NLT this app